hayden-kim24/KVAI/learning_notes.md

 # Learning Notes

+# Learning Note: Date & Number
+Learning Note #8: 2024-07-16
+## Learning Topic
+Transformers Library: Pipeline function
+# Description
+Learned how to deploy a pre-trained LLM to serve a specific function using pipeline function.
+Zero-shot-classification seems to be a PERFECT way to figure out the intent of the user!
+SO COOL!!
+YIPPIE!!
+# Related File
+"self_training/transformers/1_pipeline.py"

+## --------- DONE---------

+# Learning Note: Date & Number
+Learning Note #7: 2024-07-16
+## Learning Topic
+Segmentation Fault for Importing Libraries in Python
+## Related Error
+Error #3: 2024-07-16
+# Description
+Segmentation Fault -> Memory issue.
+Occurs when we try to access memory location that is not available (either memory is not allocated OR protected by the operating system).

+APPARENTLY certain packages importing might lead to segmentation fault.
+Interesting.
+The Number 11 is just for MacOs, no specific meaning.

+## --------- DONE---------

-# Learning Note: Date & NUmber
+# Learning Note: Date & Number
 Learning Note #6: 2024-07-15
 ## Learning Topic
-New Pakcage -- Faker: creating string with numbers and letters
+New Pakcage -- Faker: creating string with Numbers and letters
 ## How-to
 https://faker.readthedocs.io/en/master/providers/baseprovider.html
 ex: faker.bothify(text='????############', letters='ABCDEFGHIJKLMNOPQRSTUVWXYZ')e